 However, in a country whose reputation far exceeds its size, there are still some often overlooked areas, where the locals continue to outnumber the tourists, and where there are wonderful discoveries to be made.
 Read on to be enchanted by all Northern Italy has to offer.

 The Secluded Region of Northern Italy

 The northern Lake District, anchored by Lake Como, snuggles up against Switzerland.
 Lake Como may be only an hour drive from Milan, but it is a world away in scenery and atmosphere.
 The stunning shore is dotted with villas and mansions, and when the fog lifts, you can see the peaks of Swiss mountains on the opposite side of the lake.

 My home for exploring this wonderland is the Barchetta Excelsior.
 Its location is perfect—facing the Como harbor and the mountains beyond, a short walk from the lovely old cathedral, delightful little bars, and restaurants along the side streets.
 The narrow streets of the walled old city stretch directly behind the hotel, full of little artists’ shops.

 My Adventures in Northern Italy

 My arrival on a chilly March evening was warmed by cheery Michelangelo, the hotel manager, offering a glass of prosecco and tasty snacks.

-My guided tour the next day was led by blond Roberta, quintessentially Italian, every phrase ending with an added syllable in a lilting upswing voice.
+My guided tour the next day was led by blonde Roberta, quintessentially Italian, every phrase ending with an added syllable in a lilting upswing voice.
 Plus the requisite hand gestures, of course.
-She wanted our little group to know about everything, from the medieval walls surrounding the walking city of Como, to the multiple architectural styles of the Cathedral, to local traditions when eating and drinking in the in the bars and cafes.
+She wanted our little group to know about everything.
+From the medieval walls surrounding the walking city of Como, to the multiple architectural styles of the Cathedral and the local traditions when eating and drinking in the in the bars and cafes.

-I also learn where to find that little restaurant out guide pointed out during the walking tour and decide it is time to indulge in more regional Italian delights.
+I also learn where to find that little restaurant our guide pointed out during the walking tour and decide it is time to indulge in more regional Italian delights.